multimediaeval/multimediaeval.github.io/_editions/2022/tasks/template.md

 <!-- # and so on-->

 #### Task Schedule
 * XX XXX 2022: Data release <!-- # Replace XX with your date.
-We suggest setting the date in June-July.
-31 July is the last possible date by which you should release data.
+We suggest setting the date in June-August.
+31 August is the last possible date by which you should release data.
 You can release earlier, or plan a two-stage release.-->
 * XX November 2022: Runs due <!-- # Replace XX with your date.
 We suggest setting enough time in order to have enough time to assess and return the results by the Results returned.-->
 * XX November 2022: Results returned  <!-- Replace XX with your date.
 Latest possible should be 23 November-->
 * 28 November 2022: Working notes paper  <!-- Fixed.
 Please do not change.-->